rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Fitness of ranking heuristics .............................

-We reconsider the bipolar-valued outranking digraph *g* modelling the pairwise global '*at least as well rated as*' relation among the 25 movies seen above (see :numref:`graffiti07_2`).
+We reconsider the bipolar-valued outranking digraph *g* modelling the pairwise global '*at least as well rated as*' relation among the 25 movies seen in the topic before (see :numref:`graffiti07_2`).

 .. code-block:: pycon
    :linenos: